WeTransfer/wt-api-docs/source/includes/_authorization.md

 }
 ```

+The token returned here must be sent with subsequent requests.
+It is not recommended to share this token across clients - if your app is installed on a new device it should at the very least re-authorize on startup.
+The (optional) `user_identifier` attribute is very well suited to create different tokens for different clients, using the same API key.

 ##### 403 (Forbidden)

 If you send an API key that is invalid, or you don't send an API key at all, this endpoint will return an HTTP response with a status code of `403` and a body as below.